sensible-hq/sensible-docs/readme-sync/v0/welcome/6000 - author.md

 This topic describes how to choose between SenseML and Sensible Instruct for extracting data from a set of similar documents.

-**Note** If you If the document types you want to extract from are listed in Sensible's [open-source configuration library](https://app.sensible.so/library), they come with out-of-the-box support.
-You can use these pre-authored configurations as-is, or tweak them as necessary.
+**Note:**  If your document types are listed in Sensible's [open-source configuration library](https://app.sensible.so/library), they come with out-of-the-box support.
+You can use these pre-authored configurations as-is, or tweak them as necessary to extract from your documents.

 Sensible Instruct vs SenseML
 ---

-You can author an extraction configuration, or *config* using SenseML, Sensible Instruct, or both.
+You can author an extraction configuration, or "config" using SenseML, Sensible Instruct, or both.
 Use SenseML for advanced document extraction, for example, for complex document layouts.
-For simpler document extraction, author AI-powered extraction configurations using Sensible Instruct
+For simpler document extraction, author AI-powered extraction configurations using Sensible Instruct.

 Sensible Instruct methods are AI-powered.
 SenseML includes Sensible Instruct methods, as well as document layout-based methods that use rules and heuristics to extract data.

-You can mix and match Sensible Instruct and SenseML in a *config* .
+You can mix and match Sensible Instruct and SenseML in a config .
 For example, for any individual piece of data you want to extract, you can fallback to a SenseML method if the Sensible Instruct method returns null.

 |                              | Sensible Instruct                                            | SenseML                                                      |
 | ---------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |